c-schrade/Udacity-OpenStreetMap-Route-Planner/README.md

 # Udacity-OpenStreetMap-Route-Planning-Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the code for the Route Planning project.
+My own changes were made in the main.cpp[src/main.cpp] and route_planner.cpp[src/route_planner.cpp] files.

 <img src="map.png" width="600" height="450" />